Sank02/Real-Time-Weather-Dashboard/README.md

 ## 📬 Let's Connect!

-If you found this project interesting or have any suggestions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sssb98/) or reach out via email.
+If you found this project interesting or have any suggestions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sssb98/) or reach out via [Email](mailto:sanketbhosale1998@gmail.com?subject=Hello&body=I%20wanted%20to%20connect%20with%20you.).
 I’d love to hear your feedback or discuss ideas!